 7. Fluctuating ocean and land temperatures

-Global weather patterns, including dry and wet conditions on land, are mostly determined by ocean temperatures, and even minor changes in temperature can have profound consequences on climate systems.
+Global weather patterns, including dry and wet conditions on land, are determined mainly by ocean temperatures, and even minor temperature changes can have profound consequences on climate systems.

 According to research, extreme weather patterns on land, such as protracted droughts in North America and the eastern Mediterranean correspond directly to dramatic and prolonged temperature changes in the North Pacific and North Atlantic oceans.